-Upon having earned the 60% Option Interest in the Willow Property and until the 10th anniversary date of the date of regulatory approval, the Company will be required to incur minimum exploration expenditures on an exploration program on the Willow Property of US\$500,000 per year.
+Upon having earned the 60% Option Interest in the Willow Property and until February 22, 2027, the Company will be required to incur minimum exploration expenditures on an exploration program on the Property of US\$500,000 per year.
 The Company will act as the Willow Property's operator during the initial five-year term and following the earning of the 60% Option Interest, until such time as a joint venture is established, as described below.
 Under the terms of the Option Agreement, should either Abacus or Almadex acquire the rights to additional property ("AP") within the Area of Interest ("AOI"), the other party may elect to make the AP part of the Willow Project.
-Alamdex elected to include the Nev-Lorraine claims (see Nev-Lorraine Lease Agreement below) as part of the Willow Project.
+Alamdex elected to include the Nev-Lorraine claims (see Nev-Lorraine Lease Agreement below) to the Willow Project.